How to Pick and Efficiently Pack Travel Clothes

 3. After you done with the second water squeeze, lay a single layer of clothes on a dry towel and roll the towel up.
 This will pull out more water from your garments.

-4. Now, hang up your clothes in the shower, shower bar, on doorknobs, whatever is accessible, and they should be dry by morning.
+4. Now, hang up your clothes in the shower, shower bar, doorknobs, whatever is accessible, and they should be dry by morning.